 The ITIL SVS describes how all the components and activities of the organization work together as a system to enable value creation.
 Each organization’s SVS has interfaces with other organizations, forming an ecosystem that can in turn facilitate value for those organizations, their customers and other stakeholders.

-Service Value System defines Governance Principles as guardrails/boundaries to help organisation achieve its objectives and continually improve the services by meeting stakeholders’ expectations.
+Service Value System defines Governance Principles as guardrails/boundaries to help the organization achieve its objectives and continually improve the services by meeting stakeholders’ expectations.
 To achieve set objectives, Organisations would need direction and control.
 This would be ensured by appropriate Governance.

 To achieve set Objectives there is a need to define Service Value Chain, which would further have multiple Value Streams.
-Practices would be the set of organisational resources required to execute Value Stream activities.
-Thus SVS would help in eliminating the Silo’s.
+Practices would be the set of organizational resources required to execute Value Stream activities.
+Thus SVS would help in eliminating the Silos.

 An operating model which outlines the key activities required to respond to demand and facilitate value creation through the creation and management of products and services.